 It’s even shown at the end that Sa Do Chan and his team “conned” a criminal and provided evidence for our prosecutors.
 Do Chan left behind his trusty star fidget spinner as a clue.

 What are the chances that you have two characters who look virtually identical but aren’t related?
-I know that it’s been said that we all have our own doppelgangers out there, but what’s the chance that they live in the same exact place?
+Do we really have our own doppelgangers out there?
+Even more so, how likely is it that they live in the same area?

 Also, what are the odds that they both wanted to become prosecutors?
 Coincidences are fine and I’m happy to suspend disbelief for a good story like this, but when the coincidences keep happening, it becomes harder and harder to just go with the flow.

 What is Sa Do Chan’s future?
 Was his stint as a real prosecutor enough for him?
 Will he stay a con artist forever?
-As much as I love Do Chan and his team, conning people is still a very morally grey area — even if they are criminal and deserve justice to be served to him.
-I’d love to see his talents be put to better use.
+As much as I love Do Chan and his team, conning people is still a very morally grey area.
+Even if they are criminals and deserve it, the team’s cons made me uncomfortable sometimes.
+Maybe the writers could have put his talents to better use.

 As he plans to enter his military enlistment, at least we get a send off with a fun drama.